eberhab/m20/emulation_with_retroarch.md

 * Connect a keyboard to the Android device e.g. use an Android tablet with a bluetooth keyboard.
 * Use the RetroPad (either on-screen, or via a real gamepad):
-	* Adding a custom key-config directory to the *.cmd file:
+	* For the mapping between RetroPad and MAME add a custom controller config to the *.cmd file:
-		`-cfg_directory /storage/emulated/0/RetroArch/roms/m20/cfg/<game>`
+		`-ctrlrpath <RetroArch>/roms/m20/cfg/ -ctrlr <game>`
-	* Edit the file `roms/m20/cfg/<game>/m20.cfg` and add all the mappings for the game
+	* Then edit the file `<RetroArch>/roms/m20/cfg/<game>.cfg` and add all the needed M20 keyboard mappings for the game
-	* One can let Mame create the file on first run, but the folder needs to be created first
-	* The mapping between a physical gamepad and RetroPad can be configured via Settings -> Input -> Port 1 Controls
+	* The mapping between a physical gamepad and RetroPad can additionally be configured via Settings -> Input -> Port 1 Controls

 7) Launch the emulation by:
    - Load content -> (select the *.cmd launch file)